 4. Fill Them Up On Fun Food!

 One key ingredient to a special birthday party is including tasty treats on the menu.
 You can find out what your child's favorite snacks are and include them along with the main dish.
 You can also get the kids involved in making the food as one of the party activities.
-For example, they could all get to roll out the dough, spread the sauce, and add the toppings to their own miniature pizzas.
+Kids can easily roll out the dough, spread the sauce, and add the toppings to their miniature pizzas.
 Or they could each get to add one ingredient to a large bowl of cereal snack mix.
 The kids could place fruit on skewers and dip them into chocolate sauce.
-The more hands on fun they can have with their food, the better.
+The more hands-on fun they can have with their food, the better.

 5. Simplify For Sanity's Sake